The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's a rubber stamp for the Democrat Party.

-There are four liberal judges, now five with Kennedy for all intents and purposes, and they are there for one reason, not to study the cases and make the ruling based on law.
+There are four liberal judges, now five with Kennedy, for all intents and purposes, and they are there for one reason, not to study the cases and make the ruling based on law.

 They are there to rubber stamp whatever, and they all know the left-wing agenda demands case by case by case.

-In the abortion case, the word has gone out, even though it doesn't need to go out, they all instinctively know this.
+In the abortion case, the word has gone out, even though it doesn't need to go out.

 There will not be one law.

-There will not be one regulation, there will not be one rule permitted that is seen to make abortion more difficult to have or be performed.
+There will not be one rule permitted that is seen to make abortion more difficult to have or be performed.

-Ergo, Texas comes along and says, you know what, we're going to not allow abortion clinics that are no better than veterinary clinics, no offense, veterinarians, but we're not going to allow these unhygienic, filthy, dirty clinics to exist.
+Ergo, Texas comes along and says, you know what, we're going to not allow abortion clinics that are no better than veterinary clinics.

-They're going to have to be some standards.
+There are going to have to be some standards.

-You have to be some post-op standards.
+There have to be some post-op standards.

-Supreme Court came on.
+Supreme Court came out.

 No, you are not going to do that, Texas, because all that might make it harder for our constituents to get an abortion, which is all that matters.